fenbox/Seaside/readme.md

-# Wookielight
+# Seaside

-A [LimeChat](http://limechat.net/mac/) theme.
+A [LimeChat](http://limechat.net/mac/) theme based on [Wookielight](https://github.com/wookiehangover/wookielight).
 Each user is assigned one of 16 unqiue colors.

 ## Installation